 Skip to main content

-In this article, I’ll take a look at what a senior project manager is, how to become a senior project manager, and if becoming a senior PM has more to do with experience and expertise or being in the right place at the right time.
+In this article, I’ll take a look at what a senior project manager is, how to become one, and if becoming a senior PM has more to do with experience and expertise or being in the right place at the right time.

 What Is A Senior Project Manager?

-Associated with this concept of a senior-level project manager is that they demonstrate outstanding leadership skills and influence those above and below them without an executive level position and the use of coercion.
+Senior-level project managers demonstrate outstanding leadership skills and influence those above and below them, even though they aren't in an executive level position.

-The role of project manager can be best described as, “the single most important position on a project team and has the overall responsibility for its success.
-This position comes with a tremendous responsibility, accountability, ownership, and authority.”
+The project manager has the single most important position on a project team and has the overall responsibility for its success.
+This position comes with a tremendous responsibility, accountability, ownership, and authority.

-This is usually gained via years of experience working on projects as either a project manager or program manager.
-Neal Whitten, for PMI, states further some of the main responsibilities of a project manager, including:
+These responsibilities are usually gained via years of experience working on projects as either a project manager or program manager.
+According to Whitten, these include:

-• Has full accountability and responsibility for the project: Accountable for outcome of project
+• Full accountability and responsibility for the project: Accountable for outcome of project

-• Applies lessons learned from recent projects: Learns from past mistakes and successes
+• Applying lessons learned from recent projects: Learns from past mistakes and successes

-• Defines roles & responsibilities: Responsible for making sure everyone on the project team understands what they need to do and what is expected of them
+• Defining roles & responsibilities: Responsible for making sure everyone on the project team understands what they need to do and what is expected of them

-• Leads project planning activities: Leads the development, execution, and monitoring of the project plan against project performance
+• Leading project planning activities: Leads the development, execution, and monitoring of the project plan against project performance

 Leadership Skills

 At the core of the project management role is the ability to lead people.
-What may differentiate a junior vs senior project manager is the type of leadership style they use and how they use their leadership position to influence others.
+What differentiates a junior vs senior project manager is the type of leadership style they use and how they use their position to influence others.
 Senior project managers may use charismatic or expert leadership styles.

-Likewise, they may be viewed as a leader due to their knowledge and experience from managing other projects.
-Senior project managers are able to influence stakeholders without using coercion or relying on a position of authority.
+As a senior PM, you'll also be viewed as a leader due to your knowledge and experience from managing other projects.
+You'll need to be able to influence stakeholders without using coercion or relying on a position of authority.

-They are able to communicate the goals and vision of the project and inspire stakeholders to support this in order to deliver a project’s results.
-Junior or intermediate project managers may rely on their formal position in order to influence those on a project.
+You'll be able to communicate the goals and vision of the project and inspire stakeholders to support this in order to deliver a project’s results.
+Junior or intermediate project managers rely more on their formal position in order to influence those on a project.

 • This field is for validation purposes and should be left unchanged.